dotnet/source-build/Documentation/boostrap-new-os.md

 6.0.100, 8.0.100, etc).
 If you bootstrap these initial versions once you will generally be able to build 6.0.101 with 6.0.100, 6.0.102 with 6.0.101, 8.0.101 with 8.0.100, and so on.
-The source-build team attempts to avoid requiring bootstrapping more than once per major version but sometimes this is unavoidable
-- often when we move from one feature band to another, or if a major language feature is added, or if there are issues discovered with a given version of the SDK after release.
+The source-build team attempts to avoid requiring bootstrapping more than once per major version but sometimes this is unavoidable, often when we move from one feature band to another, or if a major language feature is added, or if there are issues discovered with a given version of the SDK after release.
 These types of situations will be announced on the source-build [discussions